Wait? Juan Soto got out? Also, the Nationals lost to the Reds in 11.

-But in the fifth of 11 innings Friday, in the Washington Nationals’ 8-7 loss the the Cincinnati Reds, Amir Garrett decided enough was enough.
+But in the fifth of 11 innings Friday, in the Washington Nationals’ 8-7 loss the Cincinnati Reds, Amir Garrett decided enough was enough.
 The Reds reliever bounced a full-count slider, and Soto swung for strike three.
 Soto’s MLB-best batting average temporarily plummeted to .324.
 His on-base-plus-slugging percentage sank to 1.029.

 Somehow, the Ohio River kept flowing behind the stadium.
 Somewhere, Ted Williams and Frank “Piggy” Ward clinked beers.